 Indianapolis Lead Testing & Assessment

 Lead is an issue in many older homes painted with lead paint before being banned by the federal government in 1978.
 While it is a declining problem, lead paint and/or lead pipes or soldering are still present in older homes.
 Sadly, it is the leading cause of lead poisoning in children.

 Lead can be found in the following locations in and around the home:

 - Paint: Many older homes have lead-based paint.
 The presence of lead-based paint poses a risk for children and infants.

 - Soil: Soil can pick up lead from exterior paint or other sources such as past leaded gas in cars.

 - Household Dust: Dust can pick up lead from deteriorating lead-based paint or soil tracked into a home from the outside.

 - Other: Much older or foreign-made children’s toys may contain lead-based paint; antique items such as plates may also contain lead.

-On April 22, 2008, the EPA issued a rule requiring the use of lead-safe practices and other actions aimed at preventing lead poisoning.
+On April 22, 2008, the EPA issued a rule requiring the use of lead-safe practices and other actions to prevent lead poisoning.
 In April 2010, contractors performing renovation, repair, and painting projects that disturb lead-based paint in homes, child care facilities, and schools built before 1978 must be certified to work safely with lead-contaminated surfaces.
 They must follow specific work practices to prevent lead contamination.
 Aegis Environmental inspectors are trained, state-certified lead inspectors.
 Aegis currently offers the following services:

 - Lead-in-paint assessments